kprohith/django-playlist-manager/README.md

 # Playlist Manager

-A Django based REST API for managing songs and playlists, along with a admin management interface
+A Django based REST API for managing songs and playlists, along with a graphical management interface

 Buing using:
   - [Python3.8](https://www.python.org/)